dariosky/ansible-mybox/README.md

 A playbook that automate the steps I take after the installation of my box.

+This is all very opinionated and changing with my mood :-) Infact - for the whole package I suppose I'm the only user, but you can be interested on best-practices for installing some of the sofware here.

 This will be a playground and a perennial work in progress, but feedback is appreciated.